a brown cow standing in front of a herd of cows in a field

 |

-Although pink eye is a relatively benign disease in humans, the U.S. beef industry experiences annual losses of $150 million due to pink eye in cattle.
+Although pink eye is a relatively benign disease in humans, the U.S. beef industry experiences an annual loss of $150 million due to pink eye in cows.

 Pink eye is both painful and potentially devastating if it spreads to the entire herd.